jogemu/petite-vue/README.md

 - DOM-based, mutates in place
 - Driven by `@vue/reactivity`

-## Status

-- There are probably bugs and there might still be API changes, so **use at your own risk.** Is it usable though?
-Very much.
-Check out the [examples](https://github.com/vuejs/petite-vue/tree/main/examples) to see what it's capable of.

-- The issue list is intentionally disabled because I have higher priority things to focus on for now and don't want to be distracted.
-If you found a bug, you'll have to either workaround it or submit a PR to fix it yourself.
-That said, feel free to use the discussions tab to help each other out.

-- Feature requests are unlikely to be accepted at this time - the scope of this project is intentionally kept to a bare minimum.

 ## Usage

 `petite-vue` can be used without a build step.
 Simply load it from a CDN: